JimmyVS/Jim-Grysmpolakis/README.md

 Here are some projects I'm particularly proud of:

 - [Speech to text](https://github.com/JimmyVS/Speech-To-Text): This is a simple program in python.
 It listens for any sound and then it translates it to texts via google's speech recognition service.
 - [Binary Converter](https://github.com/JimmyVS/Binary-converter): A Python tool to convert decimal numbers to binary and binary numbers to decimal.
-Simple, user-friendly, and great for learning binary representation.
+Simple, user-friendly, and great for learning binary.

 ## Contact Me

 - Email Address: JimmyGrys@hotmail.com
+- Itch.io website: [https://dimvs.itch.io/](https://dimvs.itch.io/)
 - Phone Number: 6987474781
-- Itch.io website: [https://dimvs.itch.io/](https://dimvs.itch.io/)

 Thank you for visiting my GitHub profile!
 Let's build something amazing together! 🚀